astrohart/MFR/MFR.Settings.Profiles.Providers/README.md

 ##### Summary

-Gets the default filename for the profile list file.
+Gets the default fully-qualified pathname of the profile list file.

 <a name='P-MFR-Settings-Profiles-Providers-ProfileProvider-Instance'></a>
 ### Instance `property`